 Yes, but what are these magical mystery treats, you ask?

 Well, several months ago I developed an odd craving for rice crispy (I refuse to spell that with a 'k') treats but couldn't bear to buy cheap marshmallows (scary), didn't want to shell out the cashola for upscale mallows (like the veg ones at Rainbow) and was too lazy and scared of breaking my kitchenaid (which happened the last time) to make my own.
-I like the flavor of Heidi Swanson's version, which uses peanut butter, maple syrup and agar agar, but wanted a bit more chew and goo than hers offer.
+I like the flavor of Heidi Swanson's version, which uses peanut butter, maple syrup and agar agar, but wanted a bit more chew and goo.
 I also wanted them to be chocolaty, but knew it would be a balancing act to get the chocolate to set the bars just enough.
 I imagined using an unrefined liquid sweetener in place of the mallows, nut butter for gooey richness, and chocolate to temper the sweetness.

 My first attempt tasted good, but wasn't nearly gooey enough.
 I lost heart and moved onto other culinary obsessions.
 Several months later I stumbled across the love of my life (David Lebovitz)'s recipe for Triple Chocolate Scotcheroos, which are essentially rice crispy treats made (marshmallow free!) with butterscotch chips, nutella, sugar and rice syrup.
 I took a cue from David and boiled the sweeteners (I used maple instead of the sugar, which worked great) and used a combination of almond butter, coconut oil and chocolate instead of the nutella.
-The result was chewy, gooey, chocolaty crispy treats made with all ingredients you can find at your local health-food co-op, a minimal amount of refined sugar, and no trans fats or gelatin.
+The result was chewy, gooey, chocolaty crispy treats made with ingredients you can find at your local health-food co-op, a minimal amount of refined sugar, and no trans fats or gelatin.
 They also happen to be gluten-free and vegan, and are quite sturdy enough to pack into a lunchbox or take on a hike, picnic, or peace rally.

 Feel free to go crazy with different nut butters, nuts and even chocolates.
 I've a mind to try some with hazelnut butter and topped with toasted hazels, and another batch with peanut butter, dark milk chocolate and salted peanuts.
 Pistachios would make a striking topping, perhaps with a bit of cardamom in the bars, or coconut butter.
-Finely ground espresso powder and chocolate covered beans on the top would be a treat for coffee lovers, as would cocoa nibs for chocophiles.
+Finely ground espresso powder and chocolate covered beans on the top would be a treat for coffee lovers, as would cacao nibs for chocophiles.